-Video helps modern production facilities view their operations in a way spreadsheets can’t.
-It provides an objective view that can spotlight opportunities.
-And it offers a more visual, engaging way to connect management and workforce — in both directions.
+Video helps modern manufacturing facilities view their operations in a way spreadsheets can’t — it provides an objective view that can spotlight opportunities, and it offers a more visual, engaging way to connect management and workforce.

 Documenting a complete production process at most manufacturing facilities today can be almost impossible.
 The detail required often generates instruction manuals more akin to textbooks — that go out of date every time a step is altered or production standard revised.

 Video offers a better option, helping businesses manufacturing virtually anything to easily record with multiple cameras and observe production processes in full, and requiring no more time than they actually take to happen.
 Such video documentation needn’t be expensive either — with Panopto, you can record any process anywhere with any camera — even a smartphone — and instantly upload it to a central video library where it can be shared and searched by anyone in the organization.

 There is a crisis looming in the manufacturing industry — as veteran employees near retirement, organizations are about to lose untold amounts of institutional knowledge and subject matter expertise.
 How certain processes work, quick tips for on-site repairs, the tolerances of specific units, and dozens of other little facts only experience can teach — without an effective way to capture that information, businesses will only be able to watch as it walks out the door.